Connecticut GOP candidate acknowledges work in Saudi Arabia

 Human rights advocates have condemned the Persian Gulf nation for oppressing dissent and the 2018 killing of U.S.-based journalist Jamal Khashoggi.

-Yet the kingdom has also been a military and diplomatic partner and is seen as a counterbalance to Iran’s influence in the region to Iran.
+Yet the kingdom has also been a military and diplomatic partner and is seen as a counterbalance to Iran’s influence in the region.

 Stefanowski, 60, is an accountant and financial analyst who has written two books on mergers and acquisitions.
 He once worked as the CEO of a payday loan company and has also worked for General Electric and investment bank UBS, among other entities.

-Stefanowski has said previously that he would release what he could “ethically and legally” provide to the public about his consulting clients.
+Stefanowski previously said he would release what he could “ethically and legally” provide to the public about his consulting clients.

 “In a consulting firm, there’s always confidential information,” he told reporters earlier this year.

-Note: This story was corrected to show the company behind the project is spelled NEOM, not NOEM.